 - North America currently has the greatest market share but Asia Pacific is expected to see the largest growth in the future.

 Buy Our Complete Fitness Market Research Report

-This is the most comprehensive and up-to-date health and fitness market research report available.
-Unlike others, you get lifetime access to the 2019 edition, including any updates that are made as new industry data becomes available.
+This is the most comprehensive and up-to-date health and fitness market report available.
+Unlike others, you get extended access to the 2023 edition, including any updates that are made as new industry data becomes available.
 Ideal for business planning, the report includes;

 - Fitness industry revenue, growth & future predictions

 - Impact of recent global events & estimated recovery timelines